solitude-alive/bert-pytorch/README.md

 Run `main.py`

 ## RESULT

 |       | Loss  | Accuracy |
 |:-----:|:-----:|:--------:|
 | Train | 7.846 |  82.318  |
 | Test  | 7.866 |  80.426  |

+## Contributing

+If you can have better results on this dataset, welcome to open an issue.

 ## Reference